Burst-Statistics/burst-statistics/README.md

 ## Burst Statistics

-Burst Statistics is the latest addition to Really Simple Plugins.
+Burst Statistics is the latest addition to Team Updraft.
 An opportunity to create a privacy-friendly analytics dashboard, where all data is yours.
-In collaboration with Complianz, Burst Statistics will try to create the best statistics tool without worrying about privacy.
+Burst Statistics will try to create the best statistics tool without worrying about privacy.

 ### Developers Guide and Contributions